Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: interactions from chiral EFT

-where we have used the total orbital angular momentum operator $\fet L = (\fet q \times \fet k)$.
+where we have used the relative orbital angular momentum operator $\fet L = (\fet q \times \fet k)$.
 We will refer to our maximally local \NNNLO interactions with this choice of 4 nonlocal operators by N$^3$LO$_{\rm LA}$-09, N$^3$LO$_{\rm LA}$-08, N$^3$LO$_{\rm LA}$-07, and N$^3$LO$_{\rm LA}$-06, where the number refers to the cutoff in coordinate space.
-We have also considered other possible choices for the set of 4 nonlocal operators, see Appendix~\ref{sec:Different_nonlocal_sets}, but found the set chosen in this work to be best suited for QMC methods because three operators can be directly mapped into the 18 operator channels of the phenomenological Argonne V18 (AV18) interaction~\cite{Wiringa:1994wb} that has been used extensively in QMC simulations.
+The coordinate space expressions of the \NNNLO contact operators are given in Appendix~\ref{sec:FTs} and the matrix elements of these operators in the partial wave basis is given in Appendix~\ref{sec:PWB}.
+We have also considered other possible choices for the set of 4 nonlocal operators—see Appendix~\ref{sec:Different_nonlocal_sets}—but found the set chosen in this work to be best suited for QMC methods because three operators can be directly mapped into the 18 operator channels of the phenomenological Argonne V18 (AV18) interaction~\cite{Wiringa:1994wb} that has been used extensively in QMC simulations.

 In summary, our N$^3$LO$_\mathrm{LA}$ interactions contain 21 contacts in total, out of which 4 are nonlocal.
 The corresponding 21 LECs are determined by fits to $np$ phase shifts, see Sec.~\ref{sec:phase_shifts} for details.
+In future work, we will also include the isospin-breaking contributions to the EFT interaction, following the strategy of Refs.~\cite{Gezerlis:2013ipa,Gezerlis:2014zia} to calculate neutron matter for the physical scattering length at all orders.